 Yes.
 Creators have many options today in terms of how they share their work.

-Similarly, open educational resources (OER) are "teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others."
+Open educational resources (OER) are "teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others."
 This includes course materials, open textbooks, streaming videos, tests, software, and any other materials that facilitate access to knowledge (1).
 For more information on open education at Langara, visit our Open Langara webpage.

 Creative Commons licenses allow creators to retain certain rights, while waiving others.
 For example, a photographer might waive their right to benefit financially from their work, but retain the right to attribution.
 In doing so, creators allow freer and more flexible use of their works than is permitted under traditional copyright regimes.
 See the Creative Commons website for a full list of licensing options.